dotnet/csharplang/spec/documentation-comments.md

 -   Arguments having the out or ref modifier have an @ following their type name.
 Arguments passed by value or via params have no special notation.

--   Arguments that are arrays are represented as \[ *lowerbound* : *size* , … , *lowerbound* : *size* \] where the number of commas is the rank less one, and the lower bounds and size of each dimension, if known, are represented in []{#_Hlt518052355 .anchor}decimal.
+-   Arguments that are arrays are represented as \[ *lowerbound* : *size* , … , *lowerbound* : *size* \] where the number of commas is the rank less one, and the lower bounds and size of each dimension, if known, are represented in [#_Hlt518052355 .anchor](#_Hlt518052355 .anchor)decimal.
 If a lower bound or size is not specified, it is omitted.
 If the lower bound and size for a particular dimension are omitted, the “:” is omitted as well.
 Jagged arrays are represented by one “\[\]” per level.

 -   Arguments that have pointer types other than void are represented using a \* following the type name.
 A void pointer is represented using a type name of System.Void.